egunawan/cass24/housing.md

 # Housing and local information:

 All participants will stay at a UConn Snow Hall in South campus.
+Housing is provided by the National Science Foundation.
 * Check In Times: Guests are asked to check in after 2:00pm on scheduled date of arrival (Sunday, June 16).
   (If you check in after 11pm you can call at 860-377-7020.
   If you arrive on Monday from 7-9am you can call 860-486-5780.)